prime31/Nez/FAQs/AI.md

 ## Action
-The action that the AI executes when a specific Consideration is selected
+The action that the AI executes when a specific Consideration is selected.